-Once homogeneity had been established, two sub-samples were submitted to a number of well-recognized laboratories in order to assign a gold value by consensus testing.
-The sub-samples were drawn from 6 randomly selected jars and each laboratory received samples from two different jars.
+Once homogeneity had been established, two sub-samples were submitted to a number of well-recognized laboratories in order to assign gold and silver values by consensus testing.
+The sub-samples were drawn from the 24 randomly selected jars and each laboratory received samples from two different jars.
+Each laboratory was instructed to analyse the samples for gold and silver using the method they believed would give the best results.
+Indicative concentration ranges were provided.

 The samples were analysed for gold by all participating laboratories using fire assay followed by either gravimetric or instrument finish (AAS or ICP).
-Indicative concentration ranges were provided.
-The amount of sample used in the analyses varied between laboratories (range 10 - 50g).